AnzeSinigoj/String-Properties/README.md

 To use the `strprop` program, provide a string as an argument: `strprop [string]`

-For strings separated by spaces use double quotation marks: `strprop "Hello World!"`
+For strings containing spaces use double quotation marks: `strprop "Hello World!"`

 ### Command-line Options